blha303/getsong/index.md

 Installation
 ------------

-* Install dependencies. `pip install -R requirements.txt` or `pip install beautifulsoup4 youtube-dl`.
-Also requires `ffmpeg` (or avconv) to fix the container on the downloaded audio.
+* `pip install getsong`, or clone the repository and run `python setup.py install`. `ffmpeg` (or avconv) is suggested to fix the container on the downloaded audio.
-* Copy getsong to a directory on your path.
-For example, `/usr/local/bin`.